 There are many ideas for weekend getaways in Texas, but if relaxation is your goal, take a trip to Big Bend National Park.

 If empty nesters are looking for a destination with easy hikes, hot springs, and well-organized, wide roads, Big Bend is the perfect US empty-nest trip idea.
-If you prefer to spend your vacation in one area, Big Bend has a lot to offer for 2-3 days itinerary.
+If you prefer to spend your vacation in one area, Big Bend has a lot to offer for a 2-3-day itinerary.

 I visited The Lone Star State’s national park as part of a fun Texas road trip which I highly recommend if you like to hit the open road on an adventure!

 If you like to hike, there are 200 miles of treks.
-For a relatively easy stroll, walk along the .5 miles path of the Hot Springs Trail where you will be rewarded with a hot spring pool to take a dip, so remember to pack your swim gear.
+For a relatively easy stroll, walk along the .5-mile path of the Hot Springs Trail where you will be rewarded with a hot spring pool to take a dip, so remember to pack your swim gear.

 For me, one of the best things about this trip was sleeping under the stars, which are a sparkly carpet against the black sky.
 There are four organized campsites in the park which you need to book ahead of your trip.